The International Trade Blog arrow Export Compliance

 2. Review Screening Results

 Shipping Solutions returns your results.
-The top of the screen summarizes the details of the product you entered into the Export Controls Wizard.
+The top of the screen summarizes the details of the product you entered into the Export Controls Software.
 The Export Controls Summary clearly indicates if any restrictions apply.
 In our example, an embargo/sanction may apply, and an export license is definitely required.
 The bottom of the screen provides more details to help you determine if an embargo or sanction applies to your specific export situation.

 Russian Sanctions - Screen 3